vpham6243/MBTA-Web-App-Project/instructions.md

 3. **Test your application and launch to users:**

     The first API we will use is the [Mapbox](https://docs.mapbox.com/api/search/geocoding/), which allows you to specify a place name or address and receive its latitude and longitude.
 Take a few minutes to read the documentation (it's quite good).
 You need to sign up and get a free API Key [here](https://account.mapbox.com/).
+Remember to keep your key secret!
+    You can use the `dotenv` package to load your API key from a `.env` file.
+This is a common practice in Python projects to keep sensitive information out of your codebase.

 ### 2. Structured Data Responses (JSON)